SERVIR-WA/GALUP/training/1_lu/modules/module3.md

 3. Land condition
 4. Market proximity

+We will see how we can build an independent suitability model in QGIS for each criterion.
-Of the four models above, the first two are presented below, while the last two will be used for exercises.
+Of these four models, the first two are presented below, while the last two will be used for exercises.
+In this module, we still use *Twifo-Hemang-Lower-Denkyira* (THLD) District Assembly as our study area and the **Integrated Decision Units** (IDUs) that we have seen in the last module as the study land units.

 ### 3.1 Transportation Accessibility

-_Transportation Accessibility_ model is a sub-objective of the economic objectives.
+Since row crops are grown in large quantities, _Transportation Accessibility_ is considered a critical factor **affecting the distribution costs** of harvested crops.
-_Transportation Accessibility_ model is used to compare the potential transportation costs in each IDUs by measuring its distance to traffic roads.
-We assume the IDUs with higher accessibility require less transportation cost to deliver goods to outside.
+The criterion is measured by each IDU's ([Euclidean](https://tinyurl.com/2xe8sd3y)) distance to primary and secondary roads.
+We assume IDUs closer to these facilities have **better accessibility** to the transportation network and hence require **fewer distribution costs**.

 1. By using [_Distance to Line Features_](https://github.com/SERVIR-WA/GALUP/wiki/Tools#distance-to-line-features),
 this model calculate the shortest distance from each IDU to the primary and